shrinerb/shrine/README.md

 ```

 In this flow, the client needs to first fetch upload parameters from the
 server, and then use these parameters for the upload to the cloud service.
-The
-[`presign_endpoint`][presign_endpoint plugin] Shrine plugin provides a
+The [`presign_endpoint`][presign_endpoint plugin] Shrine plugin provides a
-[mountable][Mounting Endpoints] Rack application that generates upload
+[mountable][Mounting Endpoints] Rack app that generates upload parameters:
-parameters, and you can combine it with Uppy's [AWS S3][uppy aws-s3] plugin:

 ```rb
 Shrine.plugin :presign_endpoint